amiteshkr63/IOT-project-ESP8266-/README.md

  *********************************************************************************************************************************************************************************

- ## Configuring MQTT broken with SSL encryption:
+ ## Configuring MQTT broker with SSL encryption:

 edit the file /etc/mosquitto/conf.d/default.conf and add the following:
 This will make sure that it uses letsencrypt certificate and uses encryption on connections on